Critique Participant Guidelines for Table Groups - ACFW-SC Chapter Dec. 2019

 General things to look for:

-- Simple industry requirements met: Times New Roman 12 point font, double spaced, one-inch margins, header with numbered pages, only black ink used.
+1) Simple industry requirements met: Times New Roman 12 point font, double spaced, one-inch margins, header with numbered pages, only black ink used.

-- Articles or Devotions: Catchy title, opening hooks you, good organization, clear theme, and progression, heart of message clear, use of illustrations, interesting, some humor is good.
+4) Articles or Devotions: Catchy title, opening hooks you, good organization, clear theme, and progression, heart of message clear, use of illustrations, interesting, some humor is good.

-- Spiritual Content: Spectrum can vary, especially in fiction.
-Ron Benrey describes this in his Writing Christian Fiction manual:
+Here is how Ron Benrey describes this in his Writing Christian Fiction manual:

-- At the High End: The Conversion Scene –you tell a story that shows conversion
+At the High End: The Conversion Scene –you tell a story that shows conversion

-- The Middle Ground: Show Jesus at Work –in the lives of your characters or theme
+The Middle Ground: Show Jesus at Work –in the lives of your characters or theme

 At the Very Least: You show progress in a lead character’s Christian walk

-Note: These guidelines have been compiled from the WordWeavers model and the Cross N Pens model with only a few tweaks.
+Note: These guidelines have been compiled from the WordWeavers model and the Cross N Pens model with a few tweaks.
 These two models have proven to work well.
 However, we can always further tweak them as we see the necessity.

 Sorry, but we will not attempt to critique poetry at this time.
 Fiction includes novels, novellas, and short stories of any kind.
 Articles/devotions/blogs includes for print publications or for online markets.

 We are all in this together and growing in our craft.